IModer/logic-cwf/README.md

 Kripke semantics:

 - Formalise notions of Preord, Presheaf, DepPresheaf, NatTransform
-- Use Ambrus's notations for it
+- Instead of whats in lib.Extra use Ambrus's notations for stuff

 Beth semantics: